Production Services Tax Credit FAQs

 The credit is claimed when filing the T2 Corporation Income Tax Return.
 A completed claim form (T1197) and an accreditation certificate for each production should be attached to the top of the T2 form.

-There are two important deadlines you need to be aware of under PSTC:
+There is no time limit for applying for an accreditation certificate.
+However, there are two important deadlines you need to be aware of under PSTC:

 - There is a deadline for claiming the PSTC with the Canada Revenue Agency (CRA), and an accreditation certificate is required for CRA to process the PSTC claim.
 See more information here.

 Production companies are encouraged to apply for an accreditation certificate as early as possible in the pre-production or production stage.
 This allows time to address any issues that may put a production offside prior to the start of the production.

 What is the time limit for making a claim with CRA for the PSTC?